San Mateo AYSO

 Most girls and boys registered to play soccer with AYSO are enthusiastic, motivated and sincerely interested in having a good time.
 Most of our AYSO families support our program and its volunteers by getting players to practices and games on time and properly equipped.
 It does occasionally happen that a player experiences difficulty in adjusting to team play or in getting along with teammates, or that a family is not willing to help a player get to practices and/or games.
 These problems are rare but have a way of upsetting entire teams, even divisions, and must be addressed before the enjoyment of the majority of players and families is jeopardized.

-New Guidelines for lower division play, as of Fall 2012:
+Guidelines for lower division play:

 Smaller Size (30x15).